AndersGMadsen/02476-awesome-1/reports/README.md

 >
 > Answer:

 For deployment, we wrapped our model into an application using fast api and streamlit for the ui.
 We tried locally serving the model which seem to work.
 We did not get to serving it in the cloud but that could quite easily be done so that a user could invoke the service.
 However, we did spent some time on making the user interface nice taking inspiration from an example using the streamlit framework.
 This turned out really nice.
-We used a docker image to call the api which was a great way of doing it, in our own opinions.
+We used a docker image to call the api which was a great way of doing it, in our own opinions. yes. yes.

 ### Question 23